 The Company has entered into various license agreements pursuant to which the Company acquired certain intellectual property.
 Pursuant to each agreement the Company paid a license fee and reimbursed historical patent costs.
 Additionally, under each agreement, the Company may be required to pay annual maintenance fees, royalties, milestone payments and sublicensing fees.
 Each of the license agreements is generally cancelable by the Company, given appropriate prior written notice.
 Minimum annual payments to maintain these cancelable licenses total an aggregate of approximately \$0.2 million and potential future milestone payments total an aggregate of approximately \$3.3 million.
-The Company has recorded research and development expense related to license and annual maintenance fees under the agreements of \$0.2 million, \$0.2 million, \$20,000, \$0.2 million, and \$1.1 million, respectively, for the years ended December 31, 2013 and 2012, the six months ended December 31, 2011, the year ended June 30, 2011 and the period from December 21, 2000 (inception) to December 31, 2013.
+The Company has recorded research and development expense related to license and annual maintenance fees under the agreements of \$0.2 million for each of the years ended December 31, 2014, 2013 and 2012.

-Through December 31, 2013, the Company has recorded research and development expense of \$0.1 million related to milestone obligations incurred under the agreements.
+Through December 31, 2014, the Company has recorded research and development expense of \$0.1 million related to milestone obligations incurred under the agreements.